 The vineyard was planted entirely to Cabernet Sauvignon in 2001 and the fruit was sold to Duckhorn for several years.
 After Ed and Irene purchased the property in 2008 they sold the fruit to another small producer.
 Then in 2008/2009 the economy turned south and they were unable to find a buyer for their wine grapes.
 They decided to keep their fruit; 2009 was their first vintage.

 The label design is a direct result of a cruise they took in the Caribbean.
 While on this small cruise ship they met a number of other passengers – who when they found out the Ojdana’s were from Napa mentioned there was another couple from Napa on board and that they needed to meet.
 The individual they met was head of label design for Constellation Brands at the time.
 With perfect timing, they hired him to help design their own label.
 After a number of designs and input from friends and family they choose a classy looking outline of a diamond – which ties in well with their Diamond Mountain location.

-The inaugural release, the 2009, is more restrained then the 2010 vintage yet has elegant aromatics.
-It is a delicate bouquet showing red fruit and as it opens more of the oak influence shows – revealing sweet vanilla.
+The inaugural release, the 2009 Vineyard 511 Cabernet Sauvignon, is more restrained than the 2010 vintage yet has elegant aromatics.
+It is a delicate bouquet showing red fruit and as it opens more of the oak influence shows while simultaneously revealing sweet vanilla.
 The palate is very much in balance between fruit and structure.
 Well integrated tannins anchor a pleasing finish.
 The mouth feel is smooth throughout.
 Their vision was to craft a wine that shows well upon release yet can age for 10-15 years.
 It is certainly drinking wonderfully as a youthful wine.